rachelsprague/rachelsprague.com/about.md

 I work across the stack — dbt, SQL, Git, CI pipelines, and lately, lambdas.

 The web stuff has always run parallel.
 Personal sites since Geocities, blogs since Blogger, and now three GitHub Pages sites that I tinker with constantly.
 This site is the pro-facing one.
-The others are hobby-focused — music, pets, that kind of thing.
+The others focus on my personal interests, like music and my aquariums.

 On the personal side, I keep it scrappy.
 Free tools, lightweight workflows, and a 2015 MacBook I refuse to replace.